/* comparison */

 Architecture notes

 Sverklo uses SQLite with a hybrid retrieval pipeline (BM25 + ONNX embeddings + PageRank graph centrality).
 It includes diff-aware PR review, git-pinned memory, and a web dashboard.
-The trade-off: it requires Node.js and currently supports 10 languages.
+The trade-off: it requires Node.js, and the parser tiers are 10 first-class + 14 regex-fallback (24 total) versus codebase-memory-mcp's 66 first-class.

 codebase-memory-mcp uses a single C binary that builds a knowledge graph from your codebase using tree-sitter parsing across 66 languages.
 Its focus is speed and simplicity: no runtime dependencies, sub-millisecond queries, and the ability to index massive codebases like the Linux kernel in minutes.
 The trade-off: no PR review, no git-aware memory, and no web interface.